pratikraj9852/HacktoberFest-2022-Cpp/README.md

 #### This repository is split into five sections:
 - Basic<br>
-In this section, you will find algorithms and data structures that are easy to understand and implement.
-These algorithms and data structures are a good starting point for beginners.
+In this section , the programs are for beginners who are new to programming and want to learn C++.
+These programs are easy to understand and implement.
+You can use these programs to learn C++ and contribute to this repository..
 There will 5 problems in this section.

 - Loops<br>
 In this section, you will find question which are based on iteration method, these problems are a good starting point for data structures and algorithm.
 There will be 10 questions in this section.